mistic100/devlog/content/posts/2024-12-add-wifi-to-old-ac/index.md

 ## Software

 The go-to platform to make smart home devices is [ESPHome](https://esphome.io/) which can be installed on a large variety of micro-controllers and offers hundreds of building blocks.
-ESPHome already has the [IR Remote Climate](https://esphome.io/components/climate/climate_ir/) component which supports a bunch of units, be unfortunately not mine: Fujitsu and Fujitsu General are two different control protocols and ESPHome only supports Fujitsu General.
+ESPHome already has the [IR Remote Climate](https://esphome.io/components/climate/climate_ir/) component which supports a bunch of units, but unfortunately not mine: Fujitsu and Fujitsu General are two different control protocols and ESPHome only supports thr later.

 Furtunately there is an Arduino library called [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266) which supports my unit (and a lot more).
 All I add to do was to expose the capabilities for IRremoteESP8266 into a ESPHome component.
-Enters my [ESPHome-IRremoteESP8266](https://github.com/mistic100/ESPHome-IRremoteESP8266) projects, which does just that.
+Enters my [ESPHome-IRremoteESP8266](https://github.com/mistic100/ESPHome-IRremoteESP8266) project, which does just that.

 Then it is very easy to create a climate device with ESPHome configuration: